 I’m often asked, “can a scientist believe in miracles?”
 I meet people telling me stories of answers to prayer that defy science, hoping that these will convince scientists to believe in God.
 Miracles are of course part of the package for a Christian – we all believe in the resurrection of Jesus Christ.
 During one of our recent events on science and faith, the scientists in the congregation were prayed for, and I was delighted when one of those people (who had been feeling distinctly grotty) reported feeling much better.
 On the other hand, questions like this reveal some worries or ideas about science that need some unpacking.

-Scientists are supposed to be sceptical about miracles, but there are many who break the mould.
-Professor Christine Done is an Astrophysicist at the University of Durham, and a member of Emmanuel Church (Newfrontiers) in that city.
+Scientists are supposedly sceptical about miracles, but there are many who break the mould.
+Professor Christine Done is an Astrophysicist at the University of Durham, and a member of Emmanuel Church in that city.
 In the book ‘True Scientists, True Faith’ (Monarch, 2014) she writes “Even when I was an atheist I used to get cross at discussions…on how all Jesus’s miracles could be physically explained.
 To me, once you have believed in a God, a supernatural being, then it’s obvious that supernatural stuff could happen, since any God who can make the physical universe and its laws can presumably suspend those laws in any time and way he chooses.”

-On the same note, a group of fourteen UK-based science Professors wrote to the London Times in 1984, saying that “We gladly accept the virgin birth, the gospel miracles, and the resurrection of Christ as historical events.
+On the same note, a group of fourteen UK-based science Professors wrote to the Times in 1984 saying that “We gladly accept the virgin birth, the gospel miracles, and the resurrection of Christ as historical events.
 We know that we are representative of many other scientists who are also Christians standing in the historical tradition of the churches.”
 For the non-believer, I would suggest a thought experiment.
 If God exists, why should he be bound by the same laws of physics as we are?

 There are people who examine claims of miracles and discount anything that can be explained scientifically.
-There is a place for being careful, to prevent fraudulent stories going round, but I don’t agree with this very narrow definition of a miracle.
+There is a place for being careful in order to prevent fraudulent stories going round, but I don’t agree with this very narrow definition of a miracle.
 Yes, the resurrection of Jesus or his turning water into wine were utterly extraordinary.
 You don’t need to be a scientist to know that dead people don’t normally come back to life.
 On the other hand, there are miracles which appear to be a case of wonderful timing.
 The wind blew all night and the Israelites crossed the Red Sea on dry land, for example.
 The Biblical writers don’t seem especially interested in distinguishing between these two kinds of event.